CodeYourFuture/syllabus/docs/node/week-1/lesson.md

 ### 2.1) Investigating a Simple Server

-Let's investigate a really simple web server made in Node.
+Let's investigate a web server made in Node.
 You can check it out running here:

 - [Source](https://glitch.com/edit/#!/cyf-simple-express)
 - [Live](https://cyf-simple-express.glitch.me/)